TreewareEarth/plant/README.md

 ---

-When others install or update your package using composer, a tiny reminder pops up.
+When others require or update your package using composer, a tiny reminder pops up.

 ```sh